Board Spotlight: Roshani Kothari

 Can you describe your work with the board?
 How can community members contribute to this work?

-In September 2025, I transitioned to the President role, and have helped to grow the Board, facilitated the launch of the online community platform, and partnered with local organizations to co-host events to help women in the environmental sector to network and connect with others in the community.
+In September 2025, I transitioned to the President role, and have helped to grow the Board, facilitated the launch of the online community platform, and partnered with local organizations to co-host events to help women in the environmental sector network and connect with others in the community.
 With my nonprofit tech background, I have also contributed to adding new features to the website, launching the new donation platform, and transitioning to a new email platform.
 Serving on the Board of DC EcoWomen has been a very rewarding experience for me personally and professionally, and it has allowed me to combine my passion for environmental issues, community engagement, communications and technology.
 We are currently looking for a Community Manager, and Fundraising Specialist.
 If you are interested in these roles, please send an email to roshani@dc.ecowomen.org.

 Which environmental issues are you most passionate about and why?
-I am passionate about many different environmental issues.
+I am passionate about so many different environmental issues.
 One of my eco resolutions for the year is to think creatively about how to repurpose things I already have, instead of buying new things as much as possible.
 For example, instead of buying a flip chart for putting up eco resolutions during the January community happy hour, I found a piece of cardboard that could be repurposed for that.
 I also love gardening, and growing vegetables, fruits, herbs and flowers.
 I recently went to the Washington Gardener magazine Seed Exchange, where I brought Kabocha squash seeds I had saved to share with others, and got some exciting new seeds that I want to test out this year.
 Check out the upcoming seed exchange on February 7th.
 I am a also a big supporter of buying local, and supporting local farmers and artists.

 What are your favorite green living tips?